TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/amp_freertos.md

 WAKEUP_UART and MCU_UART respectively.
 Users can use any gpio pin on any a53 core for interrupt functionality.
 \attention
 A GPIO bank interrupt can be routed to only one core at a time.
 For example, if a gpio interrupt is routed to the A53_0 core, the same cannot be routed to other cores (A53_1/A53_2/A53_3).
 In the case of AMP, currently, all cores are using the same SPI_MAIN_GPIOMUX_INTROUTER and GPIO mux introuter output number.
-Users can change this and can use different gpiomux interrupt router for each a53 core by making the following changes in the board_gpio.c.xdt file.
+Users can change this and can use different gpiomux interrupt router for each a53 core by making the following changes in the board.c file.
 \code
 % if(args.project.cpu == "a53ss0-1"){
 #define BOARD_BUTTON_GPIO_INTR_NUM      (CSLR_GICSS0_COMMON_0_SPI_MAIN_GPIOMUX_INTROUTER0_OUTP_1)